sitelle-signals/Pamplemousse/README.md

 and the 'Reference-Spectrum.fits' file in the directory defined as 'home_dir' in the python code!

+Please note again that all of this has already been automized in `LUCI`!

 The contents of each individual notebook are described below:
 1. 1_Generate-Data.ipynb